DataLab12/graphC/README.md

 ## How to Run the Code

-*Simply download index.cpp and GraphBplus_Harary.cpp and compile the former source file like the following:
+* Simply download index.cpp and GraphBplus_Harary.cpp and compile the former source file like the following:

 ```
->>g++ -fopenmp index.cpp
+user:~$ g++ -fopenmp index.cpp
 ```
 The signed graph must be in the following format to be compatible with graphC (src,dst,sign).
 Preprocessing of the signed graph is embedded and neutral edges are treated as positive.

-*To execute the compiled file, graphC utilizes 6 parameters in this order (iteration_count 𝛼 𝛽 ε time_limit γ):
+* To execute the compiled file, graphC utilizes 6 parameters in this order (iteration_count 𝛼 𝛽 ε time_limit γ):
 ```
->>./a.out input.txt 0.5 1 0.000001 -1 2
+user:~$ ./a.out input.txt 0.5 1 0.000001 -1 2
 ```
 You can input -1 in time_limit to allow the algorithm to run the algorithm until it's finished.
 Minimum of γ is 2.
 Range of 𝛼 and 𝛽 is [0,1].
 Range of ε is [0, infinity].